leslieclif/notebook/docs/k8s/1-tips.md

 Shortcuts
 <linenumber>G               # Go to line number
-:set paste                  # Tells vim to shutdown autoindent and makes it redy for paste
+:set paste                  # Tells vim to shutdown autoindent and makes it ready for paste
 # Say you copy paste in wrong position and want to tab all the lines
 shift + v + arrow up or down # selects all the lines for movement
 <number of places to indent>+> # 2> will indent by 2 places all the selected lines